shellchocolat/mjollnir-c2.github.io/install-mjollnir-c2.md

 and replace it with
 ```
-host all all MACHINE_IP/32 mdr
+host all all MACHINE_IP/32 md5
 ```

 Then you need to modify the file: